mohammed7s/zk-email-o1js/README.md

 ## Motivation

-ZK Email in [o1js](https://github.com/o1-labs/o1js) serves as a wrapper around the existing project [zk-email-verify](https://github.com/zkemail/zk-email-verify), aimed at integrating the concept of [Programmable Provenance](https://blog.aayushg.com/zkemail/#arbitrary-length-sha256-hashing:~:text=One%20of%20the%20main,what%20zk%2Demail%20enables.) into the Mina blockchain.
+ZK Email in [o1js](https://github.com/o1-labs/o1js) serves as a o1js implementation of the existing project [zk-email-verify](https://github.com/zkemail/zk-email-verify), aimed at integrating the concept of [Programmable Provenance](https://blog.aayushg.com/zkemail/#arbitrary-length-sha256-hashing:~:text=One%20of%20the%20main,what%20zk%2Demail%20enables.) into the Mina blockchain.

 > Programmable Provenance is the holy grail of web2-web3 integration, and it’s what zk-email enables.